Every year, we’re swamped with warnings about overindulging at Halloween.

-Spectrum Health’s Gregory Deines, DO, who specializes in diabetes care and management, and diabetes program coordinator Annie House share a few thoughts about what you and your family can do in regard to eating sweets and avoiding spooky blood sugars.
+Spectrum Health’s Gregory Deines, DO, who specializes in diabetes care and management, shares a few thoughts about what you and your family can do in regard to eating sweets and avoiding spooky blood sugars.

 Try portioning out 100 calories worth of candy and limiting yourself to one portion a day (or even less).
-Sometimes just a taste of the sweets is all we want anyway.
+Sometimes just a taste of the sweet is all we want anyway.

 For example, pair a small bag of Raisinets with a small handful of almonds.